“Providential Story”

 3. In theology, the care and superintendence which God exercises over his creatures.
 He that acknowledges a creation and denies a providence, involves himself in a palpable contradiction; for the same power which caused a thing to exist is necessary to continue its existence.
 Some persons admit a general providence but deny a particular providence, not considering that a general providence consists of particulars.
 A belief in divine providence is a source of great consolation to good men.
 By divine providence is often understood God himself.

-Now let's do a little thinking about that definition, from it we can come to the conclusion that the stories in the Bible were under God's care and superintendence as he formed and created the circumstances for His own plans and purposes.
+Now let's do a little thinking about that definition.
+From it, we can come to the conclusion that the stories in the Bible were under God's care and superintendence as he formed and created the circumstances for His own plans and purposes.
 But the logic of that thinking carries us further, we are his creation also.
 Is He not so great that He governs only the important stories He wants in the Bible?
 Or is He so great as to govern every aspect of His Creation to the smallest detail?
 How great must the God of the Bible be?
-If He governs the important stories, must He not also govern the little ones, for all the little ones affect and form the so-called important ones.
+If He governs the significant stories, must He not also govern the little ones, for all the little ones affect and comprise the so-called significant ones.

 Its cost is above all that is sold